Who Can Apply for U.S. Citizenship

 If you are interested in applying for U.S. citizenship, first make sure that all of the following apply to you:

-- you have lived in the United States as a lawful permanent resident for at least five years (with exceptions for refugees, people who get their green card through asylum, spouses of U.S. citizens, and U.S. military personnel)
+- you have had lawful permanent resident status for at least five years (with exceptions for refugees, people who get their green card through asylum, spouses of U.S. citizens, and U.S. military personnel)

-- you have been physically present in the United States for at least half of the last five years
+- you have been physically present in the U.S. for at least half of the five years before filing your application

 - you have lived in the district or state where you are filing your application for at least three months